ghga-de/milestones-docs/58-poodle-moth/technical_specification.md

 Results to be produced:
 - ADR
-- Implementation Epic & tasks, only if BSON format is elected
+- Implementation Epic & tasks (including migration tasks), only if BSON format is elected

 - \<Provide a list here.\>